+(1) Responsible for issuance and administration of certificates issued by eCA, including self-signed certificates, self-issued certificates and subordinate eCA shall establish subordinate CA identification and authentication procedures and cross-certification procedures for external CA in the CPS.

+CA certificates.

-- Responsible for issuance and administration of certificates issued by eCA, including self-signed certificates, self-issued certificates and subordinate CA certificates. - (2) Establishes cross-certification procedure between eCA and CA outside the ePKI including issuance and administration of cross-certificates outside the ePKI. - (3) Publishes issued certificates and certification authority revocation lists (CARLs) in the repository and ensures normal operation of the repository.
+- (2) Establishes cross-certification procedure between eCA and CA outside the ePKI including issuance and administration of cross-certificates outside the ePKI. - (3) Publishes issued certificates and certification authority revocation lists (CARLs) in the repository and ensures normal operation of the repository.